 Kentaro Nabeshima, RPT

 Piano work is my passion: Tuning, regulating and repairing pianos to serve pianists is a great joy for me.
 I particularly love to service pianos for kids and enthusiastic pianists who share my love of music.
-I received intensive and comprehensive piano work training from Mr. Richard Bittner, RPT, the owner of the Piano Place in Troy, Michigan, who served as the Central-East regional vice president of the Piano Technicians Guild (PTG) for twelve years.
+I received intensive and comprehensive piano work training from Mr. Richard Bittner, RPT, the founder of the Piano Place in Troy, Michigan, who served as the Central-East regional vice president of the Piano Technicians Guild (PTG) for twelve years.
 My professional piano work skills are certified by PTG as a Registered Piano Technician (RPT).

 Music and science are my two loves.
 At home, I play piano just for joy.
 I also have intensive experience in scientific research at the University of Michigan.
 Although piano work and scientific research look very different, there are common essential components: attention to detail, the precision of the work, and a logical approach to trouble-shooting.
 To perfect my piano work, I apply the skills that I developed in scientific research in conjunction with my PTG-certified knowledge and skills of piano technology.